elastic/vault-secrets-buildkite-plugin/README.md

 # Vault Secrets Buildkite Plugin

-A buildkite plugin to map Vault secrets to Step environments variables
+A simple buildkite plugin to map a Vault secret to a Step environment variable

 ## Usage